 South Bank is also Queensland’s cultural precinct and home to the Performing Arts Centres, the State Library, the Gallery of Modern Art, the Queensland Art Gallery, Queensland Museum & the always popular Sciencentre.
 You'll find a great selection of exhibitions and displays to discover.

-The Queensland Police Museum can make for a rewarding morning or afternoon visit.
-The Museum offers 25 displays covering everything from Queensland crimes, investigate techniques, police heritage, and others.
-There’s also a simulated murder scene for budding young detectives.
+The Queensland Police Museum is an intriguing destination for budding young detectives!
+The museum houses everything from Queensland crimes, investigate techniques, police heritage, and more.
+There’s also a simulated murder scene for young CSI enthusiasts to test their skills.

-The Museum is open from 9am – 4pm on weekdays and 10am – 3pm.
-For weekend visits, it’s open on the last Sunday of the month from February to November.
+The Museum is open from 9am – 4pm Monday (closed Friday) For weekend visits, it’s open on the last Sunday of the month from February to November.

 4. Visit Mount Coot-tha

 Mt Coot-tha is both the name of the suburb and the mountain itself.
-Mt Coot-tha is Brisbane’s tallest mountain and a great place for younger visitors.
-Conveniently located within 6km of the CBD, the area is easily accessible if you’re staying at one of the serviced apartments in Brisbane city.
+Mt Coot-tha is Brisbane’s tallest mountain and offers a great vantage point with sweeping views.
+Conveniently located within just a few kilometres of the CBD.

-Brisbane is home to some truly stunning gardens and parks, most within easy walking distance of the CBD.
+Brisbane boasts some beautiful gardens and parks, most within easy walking distance of the CBD.
 Hit the supermarket or one of the local markets, pack a picnic then head off to -

-- The Roma Street Parkland is often described as being an oasis in Brisbane’s CBD.
-With over 16 hectares of greenery, the Parkland is the largest urban subtropical garden on Earth.
+- The Roma Street Parkland offers over 16 hectares of greenery.
 There are cafes and lawn areas for community activities, a dedicated ‘Spectacle Garden’, a lake precincts, and a subtropical rainforest.